sandiegojs/vanilla-browser-docs/docs/manipulate.md

 ![added skill](https://s3.amazonaws.com/f.cl.ly/items/113x3C3q1H133y3b3C1e/Screen%20Shot%202016-01-24%20at%2010.14.00%20AM.png?v=ad58e105)

 After we clone a new node, we need to change the plus sign to a minus sign on the previous one.
-If you look at the `app/index.html` you'll see that both the plus and minus icons already exist in the DOM, except that the minus is currently `hidden` with the class `hidden`.
+If you look at the `app/index.html` file you'll see that both the plus and minus icons already exist in the DOM, except that the minus is currently hidden with the class `hidden`.

 It would be useful to be able to select the last element in a group.
 Let's write a helper method that does just that for a given selector.